cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/google-workspace-saas.md

 # Configure a Google Workspace account for Access for SaaS

-This tutorial covers how to use Cloudflare as a single sign on provider by setting up Access for SaaS.
+This tutorial covers how to use Cloudflare Access as a single sign-on provider for your Google Workspace account.

 **⏲️ Time to complete:** 15 minutes

 ## Create an SSO provider in Google Workspace

 1. In your Google Workspace account, create an SSO third-party identity provider.

     ![SSO profile on Google Workspace](/cloudflare-one/static/zero-trust-security/google-workspace-saas/sso-profile.png)

-1. Select **Setup SSO with a third party identity provider**.
+1. Select **Setup SSO with a third-party identity provider**.

 ## Create an application on the Zero Trust Dashboard

 1. On the Zero Trust Dashboard, navigate to **Access** > **Applications** and create a SaaS application.

 1. Follow [this guide](https://support.google.com/a/answer/6349809?hl=en&ref_topic=7556907) to collect the Entity ID and Assertion Consumer Service URL to add to your application:

     - Entity ID: `google.com`
     - Assertion Consumer Service URL: `https://google.com/a/your_domain.com/acs`